-- Cut down the effects of opioid by using a medication, Naloxone, which acts against the opioids.
-This helps to prevent or even reverse a number of opioid-induced symptoms.
-For example, they can be drowsiness, respiratory depression, and loss of consciousness.
+- Cut down the effects of opioids by using a medication, Naloxone, which acts against the opioids.
+This helps to prevent or even reverse a number of opioid-induced symptoms, such as drowsiness, respiratory depression, and loss of consciousness.

 Can Suboxone Get You Addicted?

 Yes, Suboxone is addictive.
-Because it contains an opioid, though a weaker one, it has every possibility to cause an addiction.
+Since it contains an opioid, admittedly a weaker one, it has every possibility of causing an addiction.
 However, the addiction potential is comparatively lower than that of other powerful opioids.

 What Does Suboxone Look Like